pckuo/pckuo.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am Po-Chen Kuo, a second-year Ph.D. student studying computational neuroscience at [University of Washington](https://www.washington.edu/), where I am fortunate to have Professor [Edgar Walker](https://edgarwalker.com/) as my advisor.
-I work closely with the [Computational Neuroscience Center](https://compneuro.washington.edu/) and the [Allen Institue of Neural Dynamics](https://alleninstitute.org/what-we-do/brain-science/research/allen-institute-neural-dynamics/).
-Previously, I received my [M.D.](https://www.mc.ntu.edu.tw/ntucm/Index.action) and [Bachelor degree in Physics](https://www.phys.ntu.edu.tw/enphysics/Default.html) at [National Taiwan University](https://www.ntu.edu.tw/english/) in 2020.
+I am Po-Chen Kuo, a 3rd-year Ph.D. candidate studying computational neuroscience at [University of Washington](https://www.washington.edu/) and a visiting scientist at the [Allen Institue for Neural Dynamics](https://alleninstitute.org/what-we-do/brain-science/research/allen-institute-neural-dynamics/).
+I am fortunate to have Professor [Edgar Walker](https://edgarwalker.com/) as my advisor, and work closely with the [UW Computational Neuroscience Center](https://compneuro.washington.edu/).
+Previously I received my [M.D.](https://www.mc.ntu.edu.tw/ntucm/Index.action) and [B.Sc. in Physics](https://www.phys.ntu.edu.tw/enphysics/Default.html) at [National Taiwan University](https://www.ntu.edu.tw/english/) in 2020.

 I am interested in how computational mechanism of neural circuits underlies the complex phenomena of cognition, behavior, and intelligence in organmisms.
+I study how biological and artificial intelligent systems adapt under uncertainty, with a focus on reinforcement learning, Bayesian inference, and meta-learning.
 Please visit my research page for more details!

-Outside academics, I enjoy reading, cooking, and baseball.
+Aside from research, I enjoy reading, cooking, and baseball.

 <!-- ### CV